A decent 30 foot push up mast can be bought new for under $100. You will

 inside diameter of the standard flange is 1.315 inches.
 Alternatively, you

-can order a special large diameter flange for your baseplate which is 1.9
+can order a baseplate that is equipped with larger flange which is 1.9

-and 0.2 inch wall thickness, a perfect fit at places like Online Metals.
+inches O.D. and 0.2 inch wall thickness, a perfect fit at places like Online

 Use of steel guying cable is fine but you must be concerned about